facebookincubator/velox/velox/docs/functions/spark/aggregate.rst

     ``hash`` cannot be null.
     ``numBits`` specifies max capacity of the bloom filter, which allows to trade accuracy for memory.
     In Spark, the value of ``numBits`` is automatically capped at config value 67,108,864.
-    In Velox, the value of ``numBits`` is automatically capped at fixed value 4,194,304.
+    In Velox, the value of ``numBits`` is automatically capped at config value 4,194,304.

     ``hash``, ``estimatedNumItems`` and ``numBits`` must be ``BIGINT``.